Getting Started

 Service Fabric hosting

-Service Fabric can be used to host NServiceBus endpoints in several ways.
+Service Fabric can host NServiceBus endpoints in several ways.
 See Service Fabric Hosting.

 Serverless hosting